Ugocode/Workers_Retention/README.md

 ## Problem Definition
-The goal is to predict with machine learning the likelyhood of employee turnover or employee leaving a company and what can be done to help reduce the likelyhood of employee turnover
+The goal is to predict with machine learning the likelyhood of employee turnover or employee leaving a company and what can be done to help reduce the likelyhood of employee turnover.

 ---
 ## File Guide

-HR_data.csv :  The Human Resource dataset for this project
+HR_data.csv :  The Human Resource dataset for this project.

 Predicting _workers_retention.ipynb : Jupyter notebook for the project.